mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-08-31-drawing-trees.md

 When using the watercolor brush, try and mix a color around 50--75% lighter than the desired color.
 This lighter color allows you to layer multiple coats to create a nice vivid color.
 Going dark right away usually makes shapes flat and lifeless, with color that lacks richness.
 {% endnotice %}

-{% figure caption:"Building up a color with multiple layers usually yields better results than one dark glaze." class:"half" %}
+{% figure caption:"Building up a color with multiple layers usually yields better results than one dark glaze." class:"gallery-2-col" %}
 ![screenshot of leaf color layered](/assets/images/paper-53-tree-green-layered.jpg)
 ![screenshot of leaf color single coat](/assets/images/paper-53-tree-green-one-layer.jpg)
 {% endfigure %}